NickvanDyke/opencode.nvim/README.md

 ### Provider

-You can manually run `opencode` inside Neovim's CWD however you like (terminal app, multiplexer, plugin, etc.) and `opencode.nvim` will find it!
+You can manually run `opencode` inside Neovim's CWD however you like and `opencode.nvim` will find it!

-But, consider configuring a provider for `opencode.nvim` to conveniently manage it for you — or let it intelligently default based on availability.

-`opencode.nvim` only uses the provider when it can't find an existing `opencode`, so you can alternate between manual and integrated management.
+If `opencode.nvim` can't find an existing `opencode`, it uses the configured provider (defaulting based on availability) to `toggle`, `start`, and `show` one when appropriate.

 #### [snacks.terminal](https://github.com/folke/snacks.nvim/blob/main/docs/terminal.md)